autowarefoundation/autoware.universe/planning/behavior_velocity_crosswalk_module/README.md

 ### Smooth Yield Decision

-If the subject is stopped near a crosswalk but has no intention of walking, a situation can arise in which the ego continues to yield the right-of-way to the object.
+If the object is stopped near the crosswalk but has no intention of walking, a situation can arise in which the ego continues to yield the right-of-way to the object.
-To prevent such a deadlock situation, the ego cancels yielding depending on the situation.
+To prevent such a deadlock situation, the ego will cancel yielding depending on the situation.

-#### For the cases of no traffic light
+#### Cases without traffic lights

-For the object stopped around the crosswalk but has no intention to walk (\*1), after the ego stops to yield for a specific time (\*2), the ego cancels the yield and starts driving.
+For the object stopped around the crosswalk but has no intention to walk (\*1), after the ego has keep stopping to yield for a specific time (\*2), the ego cancels the yield and starts driving.

 \*1:
 The time is calculated by the interpolation of distance between the object and crosswalk with `distance_map_for_no_intention_to_walk` and `timeout_map_for_no_intention_to_walk`.